 The Bottom Line

 Caring for aging loved ones is always difficult.
 For adult children of aging parents facing severe physical or mental decline, it can be overwhelmingly stressful.
-Setting and maintaining clear boundaries is the best way to avoid caregiver fatigue, manage time, and maintain healthy relationships.
+Setting and maintaining clear boundaries is the best way to avoid caregiver fatigue, manage time, and maintain healthy relationships is a great way to help combat stress.